-UNSC Crude imports + refined product 8,500,000 UNSC cut in refined product imports, not cut to crude oil imports, but the latter restricted to no more than the recent (approximately) 500,000 bbl typically reported annually from China 2,500,000 UNSC implied cut in fraction of total crude + refined product 29% NI estimate crude imports (assumed as in 2010) +refined product, 2017 9,480,000 NI estimate implied cut fraction of total crude + refined product 26% UNSC "bbls" are unspecified; Nautilus Institute (or "NI" bbls are based on a calculated weighted average of the specific energy content of the different refined products that we estimate were used in the DPRK in 2017. t We estimate this weighted average (GJ per bbl) to be 5,93 that is, between the values for gasoline and diesel, and closer to the latter.
+UNSC Crude imports + refined product 8,500,000 UNSC cut in refined product imports, not cut to crude oil imports, but the latter restricted to no more than the recent (approximately) 500,000 bbl typically reported annually from China 2,500,000 UNSC implied cut in fraction of total crude + refined product 29% NI estimate crude imports (assumed as in 2010) + refined product, 2017 9,480,000 NI estimate implied cut fraction of total crude + refined product 26% that is, between the values for gasoline and diesel, and closer to the latter.

 The UNSC energy accounting methodology, if any, is unknown.
-0 00.00